Skip to main content

 • In this example you have a folder called "Games" which has the folders "L4D2 2.0.0.0" (this contains Start L4D2.2000.bat) and "livesplit" (this contains LiveSplit.exe)

-• Add these lines (adjust according to your folder structure/LiveSplit location)
+• Add these lines (adjust according to where your LiveSplit is relative to the L4D2 bat)

 • cd ..